acuparse/acuparse/docs/index.md

 , [Weathercloud](https://weathercloud.net),
 [PWS Weather](https://www.pwsweather.com), [Windy](https://www.windy.com), [Windguru](https://www.windguru.cz),
 and [OpenWeather](https://openweathermap.org/).
-It also processes and stores images from a local network camera for display and uploads to Weather Underground.
+It also processes and stores images from a local network camera for display and linking to external websites.

 Built for weather geeks and designed to be clean, simple, and mobile friendly.
 It uses a minimal UI with a focus on data, not flashy graphics.
 Designed to compliment MyAcuRite and other 3rd party's sites and tools.